-No appropriations have been made to any governmental units because of these rule changes.
-No additional expenditures are anticipated or intended with the proposed rule changes.
+No appropriations have been made to any governmental units because of these rules.
+No additional expenditures are anticipated or intended with the proposed rules.

 12. Describe how the proposed rules are necessary and suitable to accomplish their purpose, in relationship to the burden(s) the rules place on individuals.
 Burdens may include fiscal or administrative burdens, or duplicative acts.